kristycy-yiu/ds_team5_diabetes/README.md

 Exploratory data analysis will be conducted to understand the demographic and clinical characteristics of the population.
 - Descriptive statistics: Summarize key variables (e.g., mean age, gender distribution, and prevalence of each symptom).
 - Cross-tabulations: Compare symptom frequencies between diabetic and non-diabetic individuals, as well as across genders.
-- Visualization: Use bar plots, histograms, and heatmaps to identify potential patterns or correlations between features and diabetes status.
+- Visualization: Use bar plots, scatterplots, and heatmaps to identify potential patterns or correlations between features and diabetes status.
 - Preliminary insights: Identify which symptoms appear most common or distinctive between males and females diagnosed with diabetes.

 ### Regression Analysis and Validation